cdevents/community/rfc/cdevents-translator.md

 ````

 #### Pros and Cons
-- This structure can be extended by adding more translator libraries in the future without modifying the main application code.
+- This structure can be extended by adding more translator libraries/Packages in the future.
 - The problem with this approach anyone who is wanting some custom set of translator would need to write their own main class.

 ### Approach 2 : Creating a Go's plugin system to implement different Translators